Unmortan-Ellary/Vascura-FRONT/README.md

 ### Features:

-Please watch the video for a visual demonstration of the implemented features.

 1. **On-the-Spot Text Editing:**
 Edit text just like in a plain notepad, no restrictions, no intermediate steps.
 Just click and type.